 When it comes to construction, it's not unusual to be faced with the question: "Which is done first, ceiling work or roofing work?"
-Short answer, prioritize exterior roofing work to prevent further water damage to your home's interior first and then address interior ceiling work after.
+Short answer, prioritize exterior roof repair to prevent further water damage to your home's interior first and then address interior ceiling work after.
 Ensuring mold, electrical issues and other issues don't persist, effectively prolonging the roof's life and your home's life too.

 To properly answer this question, we need to understand the various stages of construction and how each part contributes to the overall project.

 The sequence in which a building is constructed is crucial for ensuring its structural integrity and efficiency.